-Upon the certificate of occupancy or final inspection of a new housing unit, whichever occurs later, the City must request from the developer the total amount of impact fees levied on the project and display that information on the City's website
+- Upon the certificate of occupancy or final inspection of a new housing unit, whichever occurs later, the City must request from the developer the total amount of impact fees levied on the project and display that information on the City's website - c) Public Comment Procedure Action: The City will abide by the new public comment procedure requirements that authorize any member of the public to submit evidence regarding impact fee violations.
+Additionally, to limit the costs associated with developing housing, the City will defer fee collection for residential developments until final building inspection or issuance of the certificate of occupancy, whichever occurs first, unless the requirements of Government Code 66007(b) have been met.

-Timeline: Provide easily accessible fee information on City's website by January 2023; Publish any updates within 30 days of a completed fee study reflecting any new or revised fees; update nexus fee study in 2029 Responsibility : Planning Department, City Manager Funding : Departmental Budget (General Fund) Context : AB 602 - Mitigation Fee Act; review and revise from previous Housing Element; California Government Code Section 66007
+Timeline: Provide easily accessible fee information on City's website by study in 2029

+January 2023; Publish any updates within 30 days of a completed fee study reflecting any new or revised fees; update nexus fee

+Responsibility: Planning Department, City Manager Funding: Departmental Budget (General Fund)

+Context: AB 602 - Mitigation Fee Act; review and revise from previous

+Housing Element; California Government Code Section 66007